 If you work in front of a computer all day then go home and watch TV, you’ve felt the effects of blue light eye damage.
 By the end of the day, your eyes feel tired and stressed from all that screen time, and you dread getting up in the morning to do it all again.

-Computer glasses change all of that.
+These type of blue light glasses change all of that.
 These glasses look like regular glasses, but they do something incredible.
 They filter out harmful blue light while still letting you see normally.
 You’ll even be able to perform detailed tasks on your computer, such as video editing, or design work, without experiencing any distortions.
 In fact, wearing the glasses will help you be even more creative by relieving headaches and eye strain.

 Computer glasses filter out harmful blue light and keep your eyes safe so you can work on a screen without discomfort.
 They reduce artificial blue light in the blue light wavelengths between 400-490nm, and alleviate eye strain, prevent sore eyes, and control headaches.
 You won’t have to struggle with blurred vision, and you’ll have peace of mind knowing you’re doing the right thing for the health of your eyes.